All Case Files

 Strategic Innovator

 Not a disruptor, not an incumbent.
-We innovate inside a regulated industry — bold but not unrealistic, forward-thinking but grounded in current operations.
-A position that survives a GxP audit and still prints on a t-shirt.
+Bold but not unrealistic — a position that survives a GxP audit and still prints on a t-shirt.

 Visionary · Confident · Insightful · Approachable

-Four characteristics with explicit Dos, Don’ts and “can / not” pairs.
-Anyone at Leucine should be able to write on-brand without me in the room — sales, marketing, founders, support.
+Four characteristics with explicit Dos, Don'ts, and 'can / not' pairs — so anyone can write on-brand without me in the room.

-Every visual choice from this point forward had to fall out of this grid.
-If it didn’t, it lost.
+Every visual choice from this point had to fall out of that grid.
+If it didn't, it lost.

 One book.
 Six primitives.
 Fifteen surfaces.